White House moves to shield pandemic response if the government shuts down

 And while the National Institutes of Health would keep only one-fourth of its nearly 5,000 staff in their jobs, the government’s main engine of biomedical research would “continue to support priority covid-19 research and development, grants research and oversight and contracting activities,” according to an administration official, speaking on the condition of anonymity to discuss internal plans.

-Nevertheless, some HHS staff, overworked and exhausted after more than a year-and-a-half of trying to contain the nation’s worse public health crisis in a century, are unhappy they might temporarily forego paychecks because lawmakers cannot agree on funding the government.
+Nevertheless, some Department of Health and Human Services staff, overworked and exhausted after more than a year-and-a-half of trying to contain the nation’s worse public health crisis in a century, are unhappy they might temporarily forgo paychecks because lawmakers cannot agree on funding the government.

 “Come on, government leaders, can you guys work just as hard [as] we’re working so the government can keep functioning?” said a CDC official, speaking on condition of anonymity to share a frank assessment.
 “We’re trying to get our s--- together, couldn’t you get your expletive together, too?”

-Taken together, the Department of Health and Human Services intends to keep 57 percent of its employees working through a shutdown, according to a contingency staffing plan for the department.
+Taken together, HHS intends to keep 57 percent of its employees working through a shutdown, according to a contingency staffing plan for the department.
 That would be slightly more than the 50 percent who worked through the most recent full shutdown of the department, in early 2018.

-The sprawling department oversees the vast majority of the response to the pandemic, which has caused at least 43 million cases of covid-19, the illness caused by the virus, in the United States, and more than 691,000 deaths.
+The sprawling department oversees the vast majority of the response to the pandemic, which has caused at least 43 million coronavirus cases and more than 692,000 deaths.

 In developing the contingency plans to protect the pandemic response, administration officials relied on long-standing federal law that forbids the government to spend any money Congress has not appropriated, but carves out certain exceptions.
 One of those is to protect life and safety, and there is a public health category within that exception.
 Agency officials who developed shutdown staffing lists of essential personnel, and budget officials who reviewed those plans, determined that activities needed in pandemic times, such as running a large-scale vaccine distribution operation, could fit under the exemption for activities needed to protect the safety of human life, according to the administration official.